 Fall

-- Adam's sin brought tragic results on himself and all his descendants.
-All people are born legally guilty (Romans 5:12), personally corrupt (Romans 3:10-23), spiritually dead (Ephesians 2:1), and internally hostile against God (Colossians 1:21).
-Finally, they are condemned to eternal torment separated from God (Revelation 20:15).
+• Adam’s sin brought tragic results on himself and all his descendants.
+All people are born legally guilty (Romans 5:12), personally corrupt (Romans 3:10–23), spiritually dead (Ephesians 2:1), and internally hostile against God (Colossians 1:21).
+In this condition, they are headed to eternal torment separated from God (Revelation 20:15).

 Redemption

-- After centuries of preparation through the nation Israel, God began to fulfill His promised redemption.
-The second Person of the Godhead took on human nature in the Person of Jesus Christ (John 1:1-18).
-Jesus came to inaugurate God's kingdom—to bring man back under His authority (Matthew 4:17).
+• After centuries of preparation through the nation Israel, God began to fulfill His promised redemption.
+The second Person of the Godhead took on human nature in the Person of Jesus Christ (John 1:1–18).
+Jesus came to inaugurate God’s kingdom—to bring man back under His blessing and authority (Matthew 4:17).

-- Believers are now members of Christ's kingdom (Colossians 1:13), striving to submit every area of their lives to His rule (2 Corinthians 10:5; Colossians 3:22-24) and to extend His reign by making disciples of all nations (Matthew 28:18-20).
+• Believers are now members of Christ’s kingdom (Colossians 1:13), striving to submit every area of their lives to His rule (2 Corinthians 10:5; Colossians 3:22–24) and to make disciples of Christ throughout the world (Matthew 28:18–20).

 Consummation

-At Cleveland Park Bible Church, we are thrilled that God has drawn us into His kingdom.
+At Cleveland Park Bible Church, we are thrilled that God has redeemed us and drawn us into His kingdom!
 This was not because of our worthiness or good works but because of His grace and mercy extended to us through Christ.
-We long for you to experience the joy of God's salvation and rule.
-As Jesus Himself preached, "The time is fulfilled, and the kingdom of God is at hand; repent and believe in the gospel" (Mark 1:15, NASB).
-We urge you to yield your heart to Christ, and we invite you to join us in serving Him in the world.
+We long for you to experience the joy of God’s salvation and rule.
+If you have not done so already, we urge you to call on Christ to save you.
+And we invite you to join us in serving and proclaiming Him!